 - (b) Notification.
-Copies of the opinion shall be forwarded to the complainant, the respondent, the Ethics Compliance Officer, and any member of the Ethics Commission who did not participate in the disposition of the case.
-A copy of the opinion shall also be forwarded to the City Secretary, who shall make it available as authorized by law. - (c) Recommendations.
-A recommendation for criminal prosecution shall be forwarded to the District Attorney's Office or an appropriate law enforcement agency.
-A recommendation of civil remedies shall be forwarded through the Ethics Compliance Officer to the City Council for action. - (d) Similar Charges Barred.
-If the complaint is dismissed because the evidence failed to establish a violation of the ethics laws, the Ethics Commission shall not entertain any other similar complaint based on substantially the same evidence. - (e) Factors Relevant to Sanctions.
-In deciding whether to recommend, in the case of a violation of the ethics law, criminal prosecution and/or civil remedies, the Ethics Commission shall take into account relevant considerations including, but not limited to, the following: - (1) the culpability of the person charged in the complaint; - (2) the harm to public or private interests resulting from the violation; - (3) the necessity of preserving public confidence in the conduct of local government; - (4) whether there is evidence of a pattern of disregard for ethical obligations; and - (5) whether remedial action has been taken that will mitigate the adverse effect of the ethical violation. - (f) Reliance.
-If a person reasonably and in good faith acts in reliance on a legal opinion of the City Attorney, or an advisory opinion issued by the Ethics Compliance Officer or the Ethics Commission, that fact may be considered by the Ethics Commission in adjudicating a complaint filed against that person, but does not by itself bar the finding of a violation.
+Within 15 days after the issuance of an opinion, copies of the opinion shall be forwarded by the city secretary, or their designee, to the complainant, the respondent, the ethics compliance officer, and any member of the ethics commission who did not participate in the disposition of the case. - (c) Recommendations.
+A recommendation for criminal prosecution shall be forwarded to the district attorney's office or an appropriate law enforcement agency.
+A recommendation of civil remedies shall be forwarded through the ethics compliance officer to the city council for action. - (d) Similar charges barred.
+If the complaint is dismissed because the evidence failed to establish a violation of the ethics laws, the ethics commission shall not entertain any other similar complaint based on substantially the same evidence. - (e) Factors relevant to sanctions.
+In deciding whether to recommend, in the case of a violation of the ethics law, criminal prosecution and/or civil remedies, the ethics commission shall take into account relevant considerations including, but not limited to, the following: - (1) The culpability of the person charged in the complaint; - (2) The harm to public or private interests resulting from the violation; - (3) The necessity of preserving public confidence in the conduct of local government; - (4) Whether there is evidence of a pattern of disregard for ethical obligations; and - (5) Whether remedial action has been taken that will mitigate the adverse effect of the ethical violation. - (f) Reliance.
+If a person reasonably and in good faith acts in reliance on a legal opinion of the city attorney, or an advisory opinion issued by the ethics compliance officer or the ethics commission, that fact may be considered by the ethics commission in adjudicating a complaint filed against that person, but does not by itself bar the finding of a violation. - (g) Civil remedies.
+The following civil remedies may be recommended by the ethics commission after a finding that the ethics laws have been violated: - (1) Review of the case by the city manager, or his or her designate, for disciplinary action; - (2) A suit by the city for damages or injunctive relief in accordance with section 2-303 (damages and injunctive relief) of subdivision VIII; - (3) Recommendation of disqualification from contracting in accordance with section 2-307 (disqualification from contracting) of subdivision VIII; - (4) Voiding of a contract in accordance with section 2-305 (voiding or ratification of contract) of subdivision VIII; and/or - (5) A fine in accordance with section 2-304 (Removal) of subdivision VIII.

-- (g) Civil Remedies.
-The following civil remedies may be recommended by the Ethics Commission after a finding that the ethics laws have been violated: - (1) review of the case by the City Manager, or his or her designate, for disciplinary action; - (2) a suit by the city for damages or injunctive relief in accordance with Section 2 (Damages and Injunctive Relief) of Part H; - (3) recommendation of disqualification from contracting in accordance with Section 6 (Disqualification from Contracting) of Part H; - (4) voiding of a contract in accordance with Section 5 (Voiding or Ratification of Contract) of Part H; and/or - (5) a fine in accordance with Section 3 (Removal) of Part H. - (h) Criminal Prosecution.
-The Ethics Commission may recommend criminal prosecution to the District Attorney's Office or appropriate law enforcement agency.
-Prosecution of any person for a violation of this ethics code shall not be undertaken until a complaint is disposed of by the Ethics Commission in accordance with Part G Section 8.
-However, the absence of a recommendation to prosecute from the Ethics Commission shall not preclude prosecutorial discretion to prosecute a violation of this ethics code. - (i) Council Action.
-If the City Council receives a recommendation pursuant to Subsection (a)(2)(D), or Subsection (f) (Civil Remedies) above, the City Council shall dispose of a recommendation from the Ethics Commission within ninety (90) days of receiving such recommendation.
-The recommendation(s) of the Ethics Commission may be accepted, rejected, modified, or recommitted to said Commission for further action or clarification.
+- (h) Criminal prosecution.
+The ethics commission may recommend criminal prosecution to the district attorney's office or appropriate law enforcement agency.
+Prosecution of any person for a violation of this ethics code shall not be undertaken until a complaint is disposed of by the ethics commission in accordance with subdivision VII, section 2-278.
+However, the absence of a recommendation to prosecute from the ethics commission shall not preclude prosecutorial discretion to prosecute a violation of this ethics code. - (i) Council action.
+If the city council receives a recommendation pursuant to subsection (a)(2)d, or subsection (g) (civil remedies) above, the city council shall dispose of a recommendation from the ethics commission within 90 days of receiving such recommendation.
+The recommendation(s) of the ethics commission may be accepted, rejected, modified, or recommitted to said commission for further action or clarification.
 Failure to take action within specified time limits may result in the charge being dismissed for want of prosecution.
 Prior to such dismissal, the complainant will be given notice and an opportunity to request continuance of the action.